SonizciTR/TFSSharpTR/README.md

 }
 ```

 Other settings are all optional.
+Like "FileControlTask" part below.
 ```
 {
   "PreBuildTasks": [ "FileControlTask" ],